Services

 4. Troubleshooting and Diagnostics

-Finding the source of a network problem without monitoring is largely a matter of guesswork.
+Finding the source of a network problem without monitoring is guesswork.
 You know something is broken, but not where or why.
-With visibility into traffic flows and device behavior, the diagnosis that once took hours can now be completed in minutes.
+With visibility into traffic flows and device behavior, diagnoses that once took hours can be completed in minutes.

-Isothermic, a Quebec-based manufacturer of windows and doors with over 250 employees across factories and retail locations, ran into exactly this problem when their new IT Director arrived to find Microsoft Teams crashing constantly and VoIP calls dropping without explanation.
-With no visibility into network structure across locations, the managed service provider had no data to work from and no way to identify the source of the problems.
-After deploying Obkio monitoring agents across all locations, the diagnosis came quickly: the head office was running on an inadequate residential coaxial connection that was dropping under load.
-Armed with Obkio’s traffic data rather than hunches, the team made the case internally to upgrade to fiber which resolved the connectivity problems and identified Wi-Fi dead zones in conference rooms that had been causing intermittent issues nobody had been able to pinpoint.3
+Real example: Isothermic, a Quebec-based manufacturer of windows and doors with over 250 employees across factories and retail locations, had Microsoft Teams crashing and VoIP calls dropping across sites.
+The new IT Director found no visibility into network structure across locations and no data to work from.
+The managed service provider had no way to identify the source of the problems without it.
+After deploying Obkio monitoring agents at each location, the diagnosis came quickly: the head office was running on a residential coaxial connection that dropped under load.
+Armed with traffic data rather than hunches, the team made the internal case to upgrade to fiber, which resolved the connectivity issues.
+The monitoring also identified Wi-Fi dead zones in conference rooms that had been causing intermittent problems nobody could previously pinpoint.7

-Growing businesses tend to outpace their infrastructure quietly.
-Traffic increases gradually, new services get added, and then one day the network cannot handle peak load.
+Growing organizations tend to outpace their infrastructure gradually; traffic increases incrementally, new services get added, and then peak load reveals the gap.
 Monitoring gives IT teams the usage data to see that trajectory early and make a case for investment before performance degrades.

 Network monitoring tools provide real-time insights into network traffic, bandwidth utilization, and device performance.
 By analyzing this data, organizations can identify areas of congestion, optimize network configurations, and allocate resources efficiently to enhance overall performance.